 Residents are encouraged to identify a research mentor early and to plan out a project timeline carefully.
 In order to ensure a solid mentoring relationship, faculty mentors will be assigned during the resident’s intern year to assist and guide them in reaching their personal and professional goals.
 Throughout the training program, residents will continue to meet with the same faculty mentor, who will guide the resident through the program and assist with any academic activity needs.
 Tinsley Harrison scholars are given additional elective time for research during PGY-2 and PGY-3 years to complete their project and eventually publish a manuscript.

-Monthly Journal Club will offer a place to develop, achieve and support resident research endeavors.
-Our didactic curriculum will instruct residents on the fundamentals of research, including but not limited to epidemiology, research design, how to write a research proposal, and statistical analysis through an introductory research lecture provided quarterly.
+Our didactic curriculum will instruct residents on the fundamentals of research, including but not limited to epidemiology, research design, how to write a research proposal and statistical analysis through an introductory research lecture provided quarterly.
 Residents will have an opportunity to present their protocol and/or project.

 - Train the translational research faculty of the future from within our own ranks.